bi1cor0/dmC_frontend/README.md

 ## Functionality of Pages

--Select Character Page
+- Select Character Page
-    -Allows for the display and read of the API data in card form.
+    - Allows for the display and read of the API data in card form.
--Add New Character Page
+- Add New Character Page
-    -Allows user to add new data in the API, and therefore the application.
+    - Allows user to add new data in the API, and therefore the application.
--Update Characters Page
+- Update Characters Page
-    -Allows user to update each entry in the API based on which key value needs to be changed.
+    - Allows user to update each entry in the API based on which key value needs to be changed.
 Changes can only be done one character at a time.
--Delete Characters Page
+- Delete Characters Page
-    -Allows user to delete each entry in the API, and therefore the application.
+    - Allows user to delete each entry in the API, and therefore the application.
--Battle Page
+- Battle Page
-    -Displays all character data in card form with their HP and name highlighted.
+    - Displays all character data in card form with their HP and name highlighted.
 This also generates a monster randomly with it's name and HP also highlighted.
 This simulates a battle between players and a boss monster.

 I also added functionality to the battle screen to toggle each character's health.
 Whenever an increment or decrement button is pushed, the health is either drained or added on to.
 I used useReducer for this, but based my code for this increment functionality only, off of a sample useReducer lesson found in this code sandbox: https://codesandbox.io/s/counter-with-usereducer-and-payload-kb703o?from-embed=&file=/src/App.js:582-956

 ## Future Goals
--Initiative tracker that organizes the battle screen's character cards based on turn order.
+- Initiative tracker that organizes the battle screen's character cards based on turn order.
--A database for maps and a selector for the maps used in encounters.
+- A database for maps and a selector for the maps used in encounters.
--An option to choose different types of enemies from the D&D 5e API.
+- An option to choose different types of enemies from the D&D 5e API.
--A 'cart'-like selection tool that selects specific characters/maps and/or enemies and shift them over to the battle screen.
+- A 'cart'-like selection tool that selects specific characters/maps and/or enemies and shift them over to the battle screen.
 Instead of rendering every existing character card in the API and randomly generating a monster from the API; users should pick and choosse which adventurers can come along during the session.
 As well as storing new adventurers to be selected for future use.

 API used: https://www.dnd5eapi.co/